Daniel Kawczynski: Personal life

 In 2000, Kawczynski married; he divorced in 2011.
 In June 2013, he announced to his Conservative Association that his new partner was a Brazilian male.
 He was the second MP in Britain to come out as bisexual, the first being Liberal Democrat Simon Hughes.
 He married his Brazilian partner of eight years, Fernando Lameu, on 9 November 2019, in a civil partnership ceremony in the House of Commons.
 Kawczynski is a practising Catholic and as a young man had prayed to become heterosexual.

+When he was first elected, in 2005, Kawczynski became Britain's tallest ever MP, at 6 ft 9 in.

 In 2010, his book, Seeking Gaddafi: Libya, the West and the Arab Spring, about Muammar Gaddafi of Libya, was published by Dialogue, with a paperback edition published in 2011 by Biteback Publishing.
-When he was first elected, in 2005, Kawczynski became Britain's tallest ever MP, at 6 ft 9 in.